Lightning–Panthers rivalry: Combined playoff success and division contention (2019–present)

-The 2021 Stanley Cup playoffs would be the first time the teams met in the postseason.
-Tampa Bay won the first-ever playoff game between them, 5–4, as well as the first-ever playoff series by a count of four games to two.
-The Lightning would go on to win their second consecutive Stanley Cup.
+In the 2020–21 season, the rivalry became even more intense.
+With both teams set to meet in the first round in the 2021 Stanley Cup playoffs, they met head-to-head in the last two regular season games on May 8 and 10, that decided home-ice advantage in that matchup.
+The Panthers won both games to finish the season in second place with home-ice advantage, one spot ahead of the Lightning.
+Despite this, Tampa Bay won the first-ever playoff game between them, 5–4, as well as the first-ever playoff series by a count of four games to two.
+The Lightning would go on to win their second consecutive Stanley Cup and third overall.